Ladybug, Ladybird, Ladybeetle . . whatever name you know them by, why are they considered lucky and given as gifts?

 According to folklore you should count the number of black spots on a LadyBird’s back.
 The number of spots will correspond to how many months will be happy ones from that day on.
 If a Ladybug lands on you, then you will definitely have good luck.
 If one lands on you when you are ill, it will take away the illness.
 The more spots on its back the better the luck; each spot represents a lucky month.
 This is the symbolism of the ladybird and why so many people wear ladybird jewellery or give ladybird gifts to the friends / loved-ones.

-The Ladybug makes the perfect gift for someone staring a New Venture because they are supposed to signify a financial windfall.
-Also, for people falling in love, beacuse the Ladybird is said to herald future luck in love (for example, as an Engagement gift or something for the Wedding Day . . whether it be for guests or participants like ushers, matron of honour, bridesmaids, bride's family, and so on.)
-Ladybugs would also be appropriate on gifts to pass on wishes for good health and ladybird jewellery would be suitable in this respect.
+The Ladybug makes the perfect gift for someone starting a new venture because Ladybirds can signify a financial windfall.
+Also, for people falling in love, the Ladybird is said to herald future luck in love (so, for example, a Ladybird symbol would be ideal as an Engagement gift or a little something for a Wedding Day . . whether it be for guests or for participants like ushers, matron of honour, bridesmaids, bride’s family, and so on.)
+Ladybugs would also be appropriate as a gift to pass on wishes for good health, and so ladybird jewellery would be very suitable in this respect.

 On a phone?
 ROTATE for better SEARCH.
 Now SHIPPING from the UK